Abkels/PalConnect/Server/src/README.md

 cookie-parser: to parse cookie header and populate req.cookies with object keyed by cookie name

-express-file-upload: for uploading files... when you set useTemplate to b true t helps to create a folder with  name temp... u can use d file and delete wen not needed
+express-file-upload: for uploading files... when you set useTemplate to b true t helps to create a folder with  name temp... u can use d file and delete wen not needed.

+cors middleware: to protect and to restrict access to the server

 compression middleware helps to compress data which makes response faster